iotaledger/documentation/iota-streams/0.1/channels/build-a-simple-app.md

     println!("Channel published");
     ```

-    The `send_message_with_options()` method uses the IOTA client library to convert the `Announce` message into a bundle and send the transactions to a node.
+    The `send_message_with_options()` method uses the IOTA client library to convert the `Announce` message into a bundle and send the resulting transactions to a node.

 7. At the end of the function, add the following to return without errors